deypadma2020/SQL_Project/README.md

 Scenario:
 You are a Customer Insights Analyst for 'The General Store' Can you analyse the following tables to find out crucial information about your customers to provide to your marketing team?

+# Challenge 4 - Finance Analysis

+Scenario:
+You are a Finance Analyst working for 'The Big Bank' You have been tasked with finding out about your customers and their banking behaviour.
+Examine the accounts they hold and the type of transactions they make to develop greater insight into your customers.